 Tip: Münsterland is a cycling region!
 4,500 kilometres of cycle paths offer you almost unlimited possibilities in the city and in the countryside: you can commute to work comfortably by bike and go on great tours with friends and family.

-About 38,000 people live in Greven, most of them in the core town, which is divided by the Ems into a larger and a smaller part.
-The district of Reckenfeld is about ten minutes' drive north of the centre and has grown strongly since it was founded in 1925; around 8,000 people now live here.
-Gimbte , south of the centre, is the smallest district with about 900 inhabitants.
-Because of its pretty village centre with many cafés and restaurants, it is often visited by excursionists.
+Around 38,000 people live in Greven, most of them in the town centre, which is divided into a larger and a smaller part by the River Ems.
+The district of Reckenfeld is located around ten minutes north of the centre by car and has grown considerably since it was founded in 1925; around 8,000 people now live here.
+Gimbte , to the south of the centre, is the smallest district with around 900 inhabitants.
+It is often visited by day-trippers due to its pretty village centre with many cafés and restaurants.

-About 3,600 people live in the 13 farming communities that surround the districts in the Münsterland park landscape.
-The largest of them is Schmedehausen with a good 300 inhabitants.
+Around 3,600 people live in the 13 farming communities that surround the districts in the Münsterland parkland.
+The largest of these is Schmedehausen with a good 300 inhabitants.

-Even if rental and purchase prices follow the general real estate trend overall, there are still numerous niches to be discovered in Münsterland when building, buying or renting.
-In the rural area of Münsterland, the average rental price per square metre is between five and seven euros, and the average purchase price for flats and houses per square metre is 2100 euros.
+Even though rental and purchase prices are following the general property trend overall, there are still numerous niches to be discovered in Münsterland when it comes to building, buying or renting.
+Here you can find the average purchase and rental prices for a house or flat in rural Münsterland.

-On the website of the city of Greven you can find information about building and living, for example about current building areas.
+On the website of the town of Greven you will find information about building and living, for example about housing subsidies.

-Greven has been officially designated a "horse-friendly municipality".
-No wonder: there are two riding clubs, many different training halls and tracks, 66 horse breeding farms and around 140 businesses that keep horses - in total, around 1200 of the beautiful animals live in Greven.
+Greven is officially recognised as a "horse-friendly community".
+No wonder: there are two riding clubs, many different training halls and tracks, 66 horse breeding farms and around 140 businesses that keep horses - a total of around 1200 of the beautiful animals live in Greven.
 Among the many bridle paths in the countryside around the town is the "Wegbereiter", the first integrative bridle path in Germany.

 You don't have far to go for everyday shopping in Greven: there are several supermarkets in the town centre and in Reckenfeld and a weekly market in each.
 The pedestrian zone in Greven 's city centre offers many more shopping opportunities, from bookshops to sports shops and fabric shops to opticians.
 As in many places in Münsterland, you have a special selection in small concept shops, and of course you can also shop in shops of big fashion brands.
 Bicycles, e-bikes and accessories are available in bicycle shops.
 In the centre of Reckenfeld there are also a few small shops with individual ranges.